MaxLSB/LoL-Game-Win-Prediction/README.md

 # Comments

 The accuracy of our model is around 73%, which may seem low at first glance.
-However, a game of League of Legends lasts on average 20/25 minutes.
-The individual performances of different players (especially their decision-making and their skills) have a significant impact on the game and can change its outcome despite a purely theoretical deficit.
+However, a game of League of Legends lasts on average 20/25 minutes and thanks to my game knowledge, I know that the individual performances of the players (especially their decision-making and their skills) have a significant impact on the game and can change its outcome despite a purely theoretical deficit.

 Therefore, an accuracy of 73% actually makes sense in the context of this game as so much can happen in the next 10/15 minutes.